lmk123/gulp-es6-sass/README.md

 # gulp-es6-sass

-An easy-to-use module to complie your *.es6 and *.sass files.
+An easy-to-use module to compile your *.es6 and *.sass files.
 Support watch changes and instantly compile them.

 ## Install